EnMasseProject/enmasse/CONTRIBUTING.md

 ### Starting Development

 Now you can start your contribution work.
+See [development guidelines](DEVELOPING.md) for how we like EnMasse code to look like.

 #### Finding the issue